errchh/data-portoflio-cyclistic/README.md

 1. Location

-   - Target casual riders who work in the enterpise zone, and could use Cyclistic bikes to connect tube stations and their offices.
+   - Target casual riders who work in the enterprise zone, and could use Cyclistic bikes to connect tube stations and their offices.

    - Target university students, to bike from tube stations to universities.